sum33it/scalpy/README.md

 3) fluids.py

-This gives different observables for standard cosmological models such as LCDM, wCDM, w0waCDM In this file also, different observables such as luminosity distance, hubble parameter, angular diameter distance, growth rate, growth function, power spectrum are defined.
+This gives different observables for standard cosmological models such as LCDM, wCDM, w0waCDM and GCG.
+In this file also, different observables such as luminosity distance, Hubble parameter, angular diameter distance, growth rate, growth function, power spectrum are defined.

 4) transfer_func.py